-- ☐ In the The Wealth of Nations, Smith outlined the basic principles of Laissez-faire capitalism. - He argued that individuals always work for their own selfinterest and that in a society in which everyone is allowed to pursue their own self-interest, a collective benefit is realized. - Essentially the argument was that when people work to improve their own lives they make life better for everyone else. - For this societal benefit to be realized, Smith argued that the government should completely deregulate the economy. - He believed that if business could be conducted free from government interference, a nation's wealth (calculated based on the total about of goods and services produced) would be maximized. - ☐ These ideas became government policy in Britain and United States in the 19th century, but over time they were modified with the principles of other economic philosophies like utilitarianism which accepted Smith's ideas on personal freedom but argued that government needed to step in from time to time to protect the people.
+- ☐ In the The Wealth of Nations, Smith outlined the basic principles of Laissez-faire capitalism. - He argued that individuals always work for their own selfinterest and that in a society in which everyone is allowed to pursue their own self-interest, a collective benefit is - Essentially the argument was that when people work to improve their own lives they make life better for - For this societal benefit to be realized, Smith argued that - He believed that if business could be conducted free from government interference, a nation's wealth (calculated based on the total about of goods and services produced) would be maximized.